 Before I head to Chiang Mai, I didn’t know this place is full of temples.
 When I did a google search, Wikipedia told me that there are over 300 Buddhist temples (“wat” in Thai) in Chiang Mai alone.
 The number is really staggering considering Chiang Mai is not very huge after all.
 Although I’m not a fan of temple, those in Chiang Mai took my breath away.
 Out of so many of them, three temples really stole my heart.
-Here are the 3 Must See Temples in Chiang Mai.
+So if you ask me what are the Must See Temples in Chiang Mai?
+Here’s your answer.

 Where is Chiang Mai?

 Located 700km (435 miles) north of Bangkok, Chiang Mai is a city in mountainous northern Thailand.
 Unlike many big cities out there, Chiang Mai is both a natural and cultural destination, where the past and the present seamlessly merge with modern buildings standing side by side with venerable temples.

 Just under half an hour’s drive, Chiang Mai’s verdant countryside and mountains offer limitless possibilities for nature explorations as well as visits to many fascinating ethnic hill-tribe villages.
 I’ve written about the Best of Chiang Mai in 6 days.
 You can check it out and discover what the beautiful countryside has to offer.

 Must See Temples In Chiang Mai No 1 – Wat Chedi Luang

 Located right in the city center, Wat Chedi Luang is the most impressive temple in my opinion.
 Built sometime between 1385 and 1402, the massive chedi (pagoda) measured 60 metres across at the square base and 80 metres tall.
 This was possibly the largest structure in ancient Chiang Mai.